Easy Halloween Spider Web Cookies

 Prepare Your Icing

-1. Prepare your royal icing, following the directions in your chosen recipe (I have my two royal icing recipes at the end of this post!)
+1. Prepare your royal icing in a large bowl, following the directions in your chosen recipe (I have my two royal icing recipes at the end of this post!)

-2. Take out about ⅕-1/4 of your royal icing and set it aside, covered.
+2. Take out about ⅕-1/4 of your royal icing and set it aside in a small bowl, covered with plastic wrap.
 This will be your white, for the spider webs.

 3. Tint your remaining royal icing.
-You can do it all the same colour, or divide it into little bowls to tint different colours.
+You can do it all the same base color in a medium bowl, or divide it into little bowls to tint different colours.
 I like to do a mix of orange, green, purple, and black,

 For me, I’ll put the colours into bags just as-is.
 You can use a coupler and round tip if you’d like, I don’t find it worth the hassle.
 Squeeze any air pockets out the back end, tie off the bag close to the frosting, and do not cut the tip off til you’re ready to use it.